-As a masters student who really loves research projects, I go kind of crazy looking for good reading about made for TV movies.
+As a person with a masters in information science, who also really loves research projects, I go kind of crazy looking for good reading about made for TV movies.
 Here is an ongoing list of what I’m reading:

 The first edition has a lot more stills, and is simply gorgeous.
 The final edition is a five volume set and encompasses all TVMs from network to cable.
 Sadly, there are no images, but it’s a great guide.
 I recommend them all!